Knock their socks off with an awesome UXD presentation!

 (unsplash.com)

-It was the Monday the young UI designer had been prepping for.
+It was the Monday the young UX designer had been prepping for.
 Ravi walked into the conference room with a laptop in one hand and his mobile phone in the other.
 He had a transparent plastic folder loaded with papers tucked under his arm.
 He was accompanied by other colleagues and walked in with a confident smile.

 The conference room was filled with thirty distinguished stakeholders representing various teams – product engineering, finance, marketing, customer success, and the directors.